What is Metal Casting?

 Get Professionally Cast Metal Parts According to Your Specifications

 Here at Cliffe Metal Products, we work hard for our clients.
 We are capable of providing metal casting in a wide range of materials and shapes, and will assist with determining the proper methods for your needs.
-Contact us today with any questions you may have, or to find out more about how we can help you.
+Contact us today with any questions you may have about centrifugal casting, open die forging, rolled ring metal forging, or to find out more about our services.